dqops/dqo/docs/examples/pii-valid-usa-zipcode-percent.md

 ORDER BY time_period, time_period_utc
 **************************************************
 ```
 You can also see the results returned by the sensor.
-The actual value in this example is 100.0%, what is above minimal
+The actual value in this example is 100.0%, which is above the minimal
 threshold level set in the warning (99.0%).

 ```